 Bill No. 171, introduced by Senators Kirt and Stanley and Representative Hilbert, aims to enhance the security and preservation of the State Capitol Building in Oklahoma.
 The bill mandates the Department of Public Safety to develop and maintain a security plan for the Capitol and its grounds, requiring updates every three years.
-It amends existing laws related to the State Capitol Preservation Commission by creating a Capitol Liaison position to oversee proposals for enhancements, modifications, and restorations, ensuring they are submitted for approval.
-The bill also modifies the definitions and duties of the Preservation Commission, updates membership requirements, and establishes new meeting and quorum protocols, while repealing the State Capitol Repair Expenditure Oversight Committee.
+It also amends existing laws related to the State Capitol Preservation Commission by creating a Capitol Liaison position to replace the previous legislative liaison committee.
+This new liaison will oversee proposals for enhancements, modifications, and restorations of the Capitol and serve as the primary contact for tenants within the building.
+The bill modifies the responsibilities and membership of the Preservation Commission, establishes new definitions and duties, and repeals outdated sections related to the State Capitol Repair Expenditure Oversight Committee.

 Statutes affected: